xduan7/bioseq-learning/README.md

 |
 ├── notebooks           # Jupyter Notebooks (mostly for data processing and visualization) │── src
-│   │── ...             # top-level scripts for training, testing and downloading
+│   │── ...             # top-level scripts for training, testing and global tasks
-│   ├── configs         # configuration files for deep learning experiments │   ├── datasets        # data processing functions and classes (cleaning, validation, imputation, etc.)
-│   ├── modules         # activations, layers, modules, and networks (subclass of torch.nn.Module)
+│   ├── configs         # configuration files for deep learning experiments │   ├── datasets        # data processing classes, functions, and scripts │   ├── modules         # activations, layers, modules, and networks (subclass of torch.nn.Module)
 │   ├── optimization    # deep learning optimizers and schedulers
 │   └── utilities       # other useful functions and classes